Toyota GR Yaris XP210: Why This Carbon Ceramic Brake Upgrade Makes Sense

 - Direct-fit rotor-and-pad upgrade format for the Toyota GR Yaris (XP210)

-- Approximate same-size rotor weight reduction of about half versus steel
+- Approximately half the rotor weight versus same-size steel

 - No rusting rotor surfaces after rain exposure